shannonbux/shannon-soper-portfolio/src/pages/onboarding/index.md

 My usability tests identified the moment where most users dropped off.

+My new designs resolved this problem in 5 usability tests.

 ## Unnecessary interaction: user must choose where to save their first project
 When a user decided to create a Gatsby Cloud site for the first time, the onboarding flow asked them to select a GitHub organization so it would know where to save the site, despite this step not being necessary or, as it turned out, what most new users wanted.